 If your cat has made it this far without avoiding the new litter box or having an accident outside the box, you are ready for the next step — turning on the self-cleaning mechanism and stepping away from your duties as a poop scooper.

 Go ahead and plug it in.

-If your new litter box has a timer that you can set, you should set the mechanism to start the cleaning cycle for the maximum amount of time after your cat exits the box.
+If your new litter box has a timer that you can set, set it to start the cleaning cycle for the maximum amount of time after your cat exits the box.
 For the Litter-Robot iii, this is 10 minutes, but every litter box is different, and some don’t have a programmable timer at all.

-After a few cycles, your cat will likely accept the self-cleaning action as the new normal, and everyone can get on with living and bathrooming without a fuss.
+After a few cycles, your cat will likely accept the self-cleaning action as the new normal.

 Can Kittens Use a Self-Cleaning Litter Box?

 You should read the instructions that come with your new litter box very carefully because many kittens will not be heavy enough to trigger the sensor that starts or stops the cleaning mechanism.